 Supplies of goods or services with the place of supply in Romania are subject to Romanian value-added tax (VAT), where made by a taxable person in the course of a business carried on by said person.
 Supply includes all forms of supply.
 It is not restricted to the provision of goods and services by way of sale but can equally apply to other forms of transaction.
-The supply with the place of taxable supply in Romania is either a taxable or VAT exempt supply.
+A supply with the place of taxation in Romania is either a taxable or VAT exempt supply.

 Supply does not include anything done otherwise than for a consideration.
 However, certain actions carried out for no consideration are deemed to be supplies; for example, certain free-of-charge supply of goods, private use of business assets.

 The standard rate of VAT is 24 percent.

 The following types of goods and services are subject to a reduced rate of VAT of 9 percent:

 - entrance fee for visits at castles, museums, memorial houses, historical monuments, architectural and archeological monuments, zoos, botanical gardens, fairs, exhibitions, cultural events, and cinemas

 - textbooks, books, newspapers, and magazines, except for those destined exclusively for advertising purposes

 - any type of prosthesis(including contact lenses and eyeglass frames), except for dental prostheses